-We make cross-curricular links to other subjects, such as English, Maths, History, Geography, Design and Technology and PSHE.
+We make cross-curricular links to other subjects, such as English, Maths, History, Geography, Art, Design and Technology and PSHE.

 “Using Whizz Pop Bang school resources has enabled investigations to be an integral part of my science planning.
 I now have investigations and experiments throughout my planning rather than just at the end.
 The lessons are easy to resource and the pack has everything I need to teach the lesson so it saves me time as well!”
 Louise Hampson, Year 3 teacher

 Darren had so many brilliant stories to share that we couldn’t fit them all in the issue, so here’s some more from the man who digs in poo to find dung beetles…

 “I’ve been obsessed with insects since I was at junior school.”

 In my early teens, I joined the Amateur Entomologist’s Society and through their magazine I learnt lots of new things and that there were even more books on insects!
 Remember, this is before the internet existed.
 Through this group I bought a secondhand copy of A Coleopterists’ Handbook’ – an entire book on beetles, including how to find them, and this became my instruction manual for the next few years and what got me interested in beetles.